Check Availability

 Distance and Duration of 10-day ABC Trek

-The overall distance of the Annapurna base camp trek is approximately 115 kilometers long.
+The overall distance of the Annapurna base camp trek is approximately 115 kilometers.
 The duration of the ABC trek usually takes around 10 to 11 days to complete.
 Each day, you will walk between 10 and 20 kilometers, but the itinerary can be adjusted according to your preference.
 Some people choose to shorten the trek by reducing the number of days, while others prefer to extend it for a longer duration.

 On average, you should plan to walk for 6 to 7 hours each day during the trek.
 However, experienced trekkers might reach the destination sooner.
 Opting for the longer package allows for more rest and enjoyment along the way.